danielcodes/kendama-collection/README.md

 * [x] The main page displays a 3 column grid that displays pictures of kendamas
 * [x] Under the image, there is a header with the name and a table with further description, brand, link to buy
-* [ ] There is a form, that allows me to add a name and link to the kendama picture
+* [x] There is a form, that allows me to add a name and link to the kendama picture
 * [ ] There is a tab with instagram tab with the #kendama filter to see kendama posts

 ## TODOS

-* fix bug with grid placement
+* Learn how to upload an image
 * Replace images with shots of your own

+## Things I have learned

+* using text-center and center-block, to center text and images with bootstrap

 ## Notes